 Call 519-888-4026 for assistance.
 Do not send a message in WaterlooWorks.

-If you are an Architecture or Architectural Engineering student:
+If you are an Architecture, Architectural Engineering or Global Business and Digital Arts student:

 For all other interview conflict scenarios: